 All blocks on your record will be removed when the overdue material is returned.

 FAILURE TO RETURN INTERLIBRARY LOAN BOOKS WITHIN 45 DAYS OF THE DUE DATE WILL RESULT IN A BILL THAT WILL IMMEDIATELY BE FORWARDED TO THE BURSARS OFFICE FOR PAYMENT AND A BLOCK ON YOUR ABILITY TO CHARGE OUT MATERIALS FROM THIS COLLECTION.
-REPLACEMENT CHARGES ARE A MINUMUM OF $85.00.
-IF THE BOOK IS RETURNED AFTER THE BILL IS SENT TO THE BURSAR A REFUND OF $75.00 WILL BE MADE.
+REPLACEMENT CHARGES ARE A MINIMUM OF $85.00.
+IF THE BOOK IS RETURNED AFTER THE BILL IS SENT TO THE BURSAR A REFUND WILL BE MADE.
 UNPAID BURSAR BILLS RESULT IN THE INABILITY TO REGISTER FOR CLASSES OR TO RECEIVE GRADES.

 What is "electronic delivery" of articles?

 Electronic delivery is for articles and means you can access copies of journal articles or book chapters from your desktop.
 The ILLiad software, used by the UMass Libraries Interlibrary Loan office, will create a pdf file of an article.
 This file is then posted to a server in the library and you can access it via your ILLiad account.